-“Page indexed without content” is a Google Search Console status.
-It means that you published an empty page or that Google couldn’t read the content, but it indexed your page nonetheless.
+“Page indexed without content” is a Google Search Console status that means your page is indexed even though Google couldn’t find or read its content.

 Do you see this status in your Page indexing (Index Coverage) report, but you’re unsure how to approach it?